How can Blockchain revolutionize the Finance Sector?

 Governments around the world are adopting digital methods to modernize legal processes and build good relations with citizens.
 Advancements in technologies have made it possible to increase the transparency of public financing to make the system trustworthy.

 Imagine citizens can track how many dollars are spent on the construction of the road.
-If the governments start using public blockchain to store the information related to expenses spent on the development of cities, the citizens can avoid fighting for the corruption.
+If the governments start using public blockchain to store the information related to expenses spent on cities’ development, the citizens’ fight against corruption can be avoided.

 7. Political Funds

-Capturing the information related to public funds received and paid by a political party on blockchain can offer transparency to voters.
-Using blockchain, voters can make better decisions about the political parties.
+Capturing the information related to public funds received and paid by a political party on a blockchain can offer transparency to voters.
+Using blockchain, voters can make better decisions about political parties.

 8. Financial Record-Keeping

-Companies are planning to use blockchain to store the immutable records of finance-related information like financial history, MoM, profits earned, and dividend distribution.
+Companies are planning to use blockchain to store the immutable records of finance-related information like:

-The smart contract allows the different shareholders to get access to the relevant information.
-For example, shareholders should be able to access confidential information while interested parties should only get access to the public information.
+The smart contract allows different shareholders to get access to the relevant information.
+For example, shareholders should be able to access confidential information while interested parties should only gain access to public information.

-Therefore, blockchain helps companies to bring transparency to the financial systems.
+Therefore, blockchain in financial services helps companies to bring transparency to the financial systems.